+Where Protiva[TM] PIV Card v2.0 using TOP DL v2 and TOP IL v2 :

-- Protiva[TM] PIV v1.55 on TOP DL v2 Card is a product including: - Java platform available in one memory configuration: the Dual Large (DL) 128K configuration.
-The platform may also be referred as "TOP DL V2" in this document. - Protiva PIV Applet v1.55 loaded on the Java Card platform "TOP DL V2".
-This applet may also be referred as "PIV Applet" in this document.
+- is a product that consists of: - Java platform available in one memory configuration: the Dual Large (DL) 128K configuration.
+The platform may also be referred to as "TOP DL V2" for dual interface and "TOP IL V2" for contact interface in this document - ProtivaTM PIV Applet v2.00 loaded on the Java Card platform "TOP DL/IL V2".
+This applet may also be referred as "PIV Applet" in this document. - OATH Applet V2.10 (in ROM) installed on the Java Card platform "TOP DL/IL V2".
+This applet may also be referred as "OATH Applet" in this document.